JAlcocerT/JAlcocerT/content/blog/R_Stocks.md

 In the second tab of the dashboards, you can find information related to the historical dividends per selected ticker.

-This panels have been possible thanks to **QuantMod**, where we can get access to historical dividen data and then create the following:
+This panels have been possible thanks to **QuantMod**, where we can get access to **historical dividend data** and then create the following:

 {{< gist jalcocert 879fecd6ae9bccaa0175d1c180a032cd "RStocks -DividendEvolution.JPG">}}